WRafell/2020-CS492-YooFi/Report_format.md

 One report per team.
 Your report should be submitted as a *zip* file.
 The instructions should be written in **[Markdown](https://daringfireball.net/projects/markdown/)** (please use the *.md* extension).
 Submit using KLMS.

 ---

-## 1. Project summary

-problem+solution+approach

-## 2. Instruction

-Screenshots + how to use it? s

-## 3. Prototype

-usability

-## 4. Imprementation Notes

-- Prototype URL
-- Repository URL
-- Libraries and frameworks

-## 5. Individual Reflections